 Carbon Dioxide Detector

 Many of the ventilation systems that we use today recycle air to conserve energy, essentially moving the contaminated air around rather than cycling in new air.
 This results in high CO2 concentrations and poor indoor air quality.
+High levels of CO2 are correlated to low productivity and high sickness rates making this a serious concern in an office-based environment, in schools and in the home.

 Is Carbon Dioxide Hazardous?